How to heat a tent: 10 safe and efficient ways

 Get away from the wind

-First thing you do is find a place where winds are not so fierce.
-A wind can make you feel very uncomfortable even on a less than freezing day.
+The first thing you do is find a place where the winds are not so fierce.
+The wind can make you feel very uncomfortable even on a less than freezing day.
 Needless to say, your shelter will be windswept if you camp out in the middle of a field.

 One of the most effective methods is heating up the ground with fire.
 This takes a bit of effort and patience.
 If you are going to heat your shelter before sleep, most likely, you will have to do the work in the dark.
 The procedure consists of several steps: